dkebler/mdwiki-kickstart-template/index.md

 The MDwiki site has some basic markdown syntax but a search of the internet will find you many resources and cheat sheets.
 [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-Since MDwiki does not require a backend server (it's essentially a "static" site) you can deploy most anywhere like S3 or Githubs gh-pages.
+MDwiki does not require a backend server which is what makes it so easy and groovy.
+It's a "static" site you can deploy most anywhere like a local directory, and S3 bucket or Githubs gh-pages.
 See the repo [mdwiki kickstart template](https://github.com/dkebler/mdwiki-kickstart-template)

 For version control, backup and collaboration I suggest using git (smartgit is a good git gui).